 Learn To Reflect

-It’s very easy to go through a tough period and let your failures get to you.
-But, you can either give up… or reflect usefully on what’s happened.
+It's very easy to go through a tough period and let your failures get to you.
+But, you can either give up, or reflect usefully on what's happened.

-COVID is again a good example: you might have looked back over 2020 and seen horrific figures for your business in terms of sales and turnover.
+Take COVID-19 again: you might have looked back over 2020 and seen horrific figures for your business in terms of sales and turnover.
 Resilient individuals will look at this and think okay, why has this happened?
 What can we do to address this?